Characterising the Dynamo in a Radiatively Inefficient Accretion Flow: Discussion

 \subsection{Dynamo action and the jet connection}

 Jets are observed in hard spectral state in BHBs.
 The basic requirements to produce the jet are a sufficiently strong, ordered poloidal magnetic field and an inner hot geometrically thick accretion flow (e.g. see \cite{Meier2005c}).
 However, numerical simulations show that there is no apparent correlation between the disc scale height and jet power (\citealt{Fragile2012a}).
-This leads to the possibility that magnetic field topology might be the deciding factor in determining the jet power, although, association of jets with low/hard state implies the presence of a RIAF close to the black hole (\citealt{Fender1999a}).
+This leads to the possibility that magnetic field geometry might be the deciding factor in determining the jet power, although, association of jets with low/hard state implies the presence of a RIAF close to the black hole (\citealt{Fender1999a}).
 In section \ref{sect:discuss_pumping}, we discussed the difficulty in transporting large-scale magnetic fields inward close to the black hole unless accretion occurs in the magnetically dominated regime.

-In this section, we propose a scenario, in which a large scale mean field dynamo operates in the outer thin disc and seeds a MAD state in the inner RIAF.
-This magnetic arrangement is conducive to jet launching.
+In this section, we propose a scenario, in which a large scale mean field dynamo operates in the outer thin disc and seeds a MAD state in the inner RIAF.\footnote{Although turbulent pumping gives outward transport of mean fields, the mean inflow speed dominates and causes inward advection of a large-scale poloidal field in the coronal region (Figure \ref{fig:gamma_vs_vr}).} This magnetic arrangement is conducive to jet launching.
 Fig. \ref{fig:cartoon_jet} shows the accretion flow geometry in the truncated disc model (\citealt{Esin1997, Done2007}).
 According to this model, the outer standard disc is truncated to join with an inner RIAF over a transition radius $r_{tr}\approx 30-200$ $r_g$ (\citealt{Nemmen2014}).
 In the outer thin disc, dynamo action is strong, and magnetic fields flip with a dynamo period $T_{\rm dyn}\approx 10-15 T_{\rm orb} \propto r^{3/2}$ which is much longer than the timescale at ISCO where a jet is launched.
 Hence, {\em innermost part} of the outer standard disc can supply coherent large-scale ($\sim H$) dynamo generated ordered magnetic fields to the inner RIAF leading to a magnetically dominated accretion flow and hence a favourable condition for jets.